haiwen/seafile-admin-docs/manual/config/ldap_in_11.0_pro.md

             return 'Manager'
 ```

-Note: You should only define one of the two functions.
+!!! tip "You should only define one of the two functions"

 You can rewrite the function (in python) to make your own mapping rules.
 If the file or function doesn't exist, the first entry in role_list will be synced.